peterkinget/MOSbiusV2Tools/README.md

 ## Examples

-Example JSON files are provided in the `examples` directory:
+Example JSON files are provided in the `mosbiusv2tools_examples` directory when you install the package:

 - `INV_string_5_RBUS.json` - Example circuit description using RBUS connections
 - `INV_string_clocked_RBUS_SBUS.json` - Example with both RBUS and SBUS connections